PracHub

 Interview Round: Onsite

-##### Scenario You are an IC-level data scientist working on fast-paced initiatives with cross-functional partners at a large tech company. ##### Question Describe a time you had a conflict with a teammate and how you resolved it.
-Give an example of when you chose to push back versus pivot on a project; what factors drove your choice?
-How have you convinced skeptical stakeholders or senior colleagues to adopt your recommendation?
-Tell me about a situation where you had to work with a difficult person—what did you do and what was the outcome? ##### Hints Use execution-focused stories, quantify impact, show data-driven reasoning.
-Avoid people-management framing.
+##### Scenario You are an IC-level data scientist (IC5-or-below) working on fast-paced, cross-functional initiatives at a large tech company.
+The interview emphasizes individual-contributor execution over managerial scope. ##### Question This is a behavioral & leadership round built around four prompts: 1.
+Describe a time you had a conflict with a teammate and how you resolved it.
+2. Give an example of when you chose to push back versus pivot on a project (or analytical approach).
+What factors drove your choice?
+3. How have you convinced skeptical stakeholders or senior colleagues to adopt your recommendation?
+4. Tell me about a situation where you had to work with a difficult person—what did you do, and what was the outcome? ##### Hints - Use STAR, but make the Results quantifiable and surface your decision logic. - Highlight execution speed and data-driven reasoning as an IC; avoid people-management framing ("I told them what to do"). - A single strong story can cover prompts 1–3; add a short second story for the "difficult person" prompt if it isn't already covered.

 Solution